pulumi/aws-workshop/content/20_getting_started_with_pulumi/60_destroying_your_infrastructure.md

 ## Step 4 &mdash;  Verify That Stacks are Gone

-Verify that all of this projec'ts stacks are now gone:
+Verify that all of this project's stacks are now gone:

 ```bash
 pulumi stack ls